-One of the hallmarks of successful businesses is their ability to not only win new customers, but keep their existing ones happy.
+One of the hallmarks of successful businesses is their ability to not only win potential customers, but keep their existing ones happy.
 After all, customer acquisition is five times more expensive than retention.

-Therefore, delighting your buyers is vital if you want to achieve stable foundations on which to build long-term profitability and growth.
+Therefore, the delight stage is vital if you want to achieve stable foundations on which to build long-term profitability and business growth.

-So how do you ensure your customers are happy?
+So how do you ensure you have happy customers?
 Firstly, you need to know how they're feeling.

 Running customer satisfaction surveys is a good way to gain this knowledge.
 The insights you acquire from surveys can help you identify your strengths and (more importantly) weaknesses, so you can see where changes are needed to better support your customers.

 You could also look into the potential of relatively new technologies like chatbots, which can give people a quick and easy way to share their thoughts on the company and how it's performing.
 Chatbots can improve customer experience by giving people instant answers to simple questions, which also frees up your human staff to concentrate on more demanding, high-value tasks.